edwfermon707/kea/doc/sphinx/arm/hooks-rbac.rst

    a forbidden response) the command.

 Summary of response processing:
- - retrieve some informations attached to the request during the request processing (when the request was accepted).
+ - retrieve some information attached to the request during the request processing (when the request was accepted).
  - applies request filters to the response.